Shepherd King · Chapter 3

 A bird called from the ridge.
 The water moved around his ankles.
 The stones in his pockets pressed against his thigh, smooth and deliberate, each one shaped by centuries of water doing the same patient work that the silence was doing now: wearing away everything that was not essential until only the necessary thing remained.

 He climbed the ridge as the sun set.
 His Veiled Sight caught the wrongness to the south again—stronger than yesterday, more defined.
-The distortion had a shape now, roughly oval, centred on a point he estimated was forty miles southwest.
+The distortion had a shape now, roughly oval, centred somewhere to the southwest.
 The valley of Elah.
 Where his brothers were going.
 Where the army was gathering.

 Sixty-three sheep.
 Stars coming out.
 The five stones from the wadi sat in his belt pouch, smooth and weighted and waiting.
 Oil in his hair.
 And the wrongness growing.